brainstormforce/whats-new-rss/README.md

 ## Installation

+### Installing as npm package:
+To install the library as a npm package, you can simply use this command `npm install github:brainstormforce/whats-new-rss`.
+This will install the library in your project like any other npm package.

+`Note: Your package bundler should be able to process ".css" files import to use this method.`

+### Installing in traditional way ( General purpose )
 To use the library, download the `dist` folder in your project and include the following script tag in your HTML:

 ```HTML